-6 From the Simulation toolbar click the Play button k to run the Simulation.
+6 From the Simulation toolbar click the Play button 🚩 to run the Simulation.

-The other buttons in the Simulation toolbar allow you to perform other actions such as Pause, Step, Search, Goto.
+The buttons beyond Play enable other actions such as Pause, Step, Search, and Go to.

 Creating a Finishing Strategy

 - 7 In the PowerMILL explorer, right click the BN12 tool and select Activate (or double left click on the tool's, PowerMILL explorer, icon). - 8 From the Main toolbar select the Toolpath Strategies button.